U.S. Weekly Jobless Claims Dip More Than Expected

-Economists had expected jobless claims to edge down to 245,000 from the 260,000 originally reported for the previous week.
+Economists had expected jobless claims to dip to 230,000 from the 238,000 originally reported for the previous month.

-Meanwhile, the Labor Department said the less volatile four-week moving average crept up to 255,000, an increase of 7,750 from the previous week's revised average of 247,250.
+The Labor Department said the less volatile four-week moving average also edged down to 253,250, a decrease of 2,000 from the previous week's revised average of 255,250.

 For comments and feedback contact: editorial@rttnews.com